jiep/44733/README.md

 ## Usage

 1. Open your browser and navigate to https://44733.netlify.app/.
-2. Enter the lottery number you want to search for in the search bar.
+2. Go to [Loterías y Apuestas del Estado web](https://www.loteriasyapuestas.es/es/buscar-decimo) to download locations file.
-3. Click the "Buscar" (Search) button to see the results.
+3. Click the "Subir fichero" (Upload file) button to upload the downloaded file and see the results.

 ## Project Setup